dsu-arl/pace-getting-started-dojo2/starthere/edit/DESCRIPTION.md

 In your home directory, you should see your myfile.txt that you made in the previous challenge.
 You will also see some system files (`.bashrc`, `.profile`, etc.) - these files are needed for the VSCode Workspace to run properly.
 Don't edit them!

 When you see a file you want to re-open, click on that file name to open it in VSCode.
+After editing a file, `CTRL+S` will save your changes.

 In this challenge, your task is to re-open `myfile.txt` and edit the contents of the file so it contains the phrase "Hello World!".